TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 ```

 ## Intercepts Supported
-The following APIs are expected to be targeted.
+The following APIs from Kernel32 are targeted.
 The current status for this work-in-progress is shown in the table below.
 Most of these APIs have A/W variants for ansi/wide(Unicode) character variants in arguments.
 These APIs represent the active list in the FileRedirectionFixup; those marked as `may not be needed` provide no functional changes in the intercepts in the FileRedirectionFixup but merely log that they were called.
 This fixup might follow suit.

 | API | Status |
 | --- | ------ |